JdeRobot/DetectionMetrics/docs/_pages/home.md

 Place your weights in weights directory, config files in cfg directory, classname files in names.
 And you are ready to go ⚡️ .

-# General Detection Studio GUI
+# General Detection Metrics GUI

 The top toolbar shows the different tools available.

 ![Detector](../assets/images/main_window.png)

-# Example of detection and console output in Detection Studio
+# Example of detection and console output in Detection Metrics

 Two image views are displayed, one with the ground truth and the other with the detected annotations.
 In the console output, log info is shown.